Hong-kee/Hong-kee.github.io/README.md

-# brightly_fly.github.io
+# Hong-kee.github.io

 Welcome.
-This is Brightly_fly's github blog.
+This is Hong-kee's github blog.